imollm/express-prisma/README.md

 This is a simple REST API using the Repository design pattern to work with two database services MySQL and MongoDB.

+Some features of this project are working with the new stable Node version 20.6.0

 ## 1. Init your database services

 ### 1.1 With Docker